 Our collective need to digitalize and connect everything to capture modern technological capabilities and improve care has also expanded the threat landscape and our potential vulnerabilities exponentially, creating a nightmare that exposes us to risks much greater than even electronic medical record breaches.
 Cybersecurity is actually a patient safety issue.

 A secure system is only as strong as its weakest link, and there are technologies aimed at shoring up digital vulnerabilities: encryption, authentication mechanisms, networking infrastructure best practices, even AI for security.
-But as we increasingly connect disparate tools and systems with third-parties and new participants in the ecosystem, uniform application of these technologies is not necessarily being applied.
+But as we increasingly connect disparate tools and systems with third-parties and new participants, uniform application of these technologies is not necessarily being applied.
 You have to look at the whole expanding digital organism to see how urgent the situation is becoming.

 Healthcare is very different than other industries by nature.
 It is a heavily regulated space with things like HIPPA and has multiple competing authorities at both a local state and the national level.
 But many people don’t fathom that compliance with HIPPA and other government standards aids in security, but does not guarantee it.
 Just because you are compliant doesn’t mean you are secure.
 In today’s big data world, a lot of digital security policies are already outdated.